Adaptive NAD: Online and Self-adaptive Unsupervised Network Anomaly Detector: Methodologies

-ITAD-S consists of a two-layer model, i.e., an Unsupervised Deep Learning model $M$ in the first layer and an interpretable Supervised Machine Learning model $M^\prime$\footnote{In this paper, we use LSTM-VAE and RF as an example of the unsupervised deep learning model $M$ and interpretable supervised machine learning model $M^\prime$ to better elaborate our work.} in the second layer (as shown in Fig. \ref{fi:framework}).
-The key idea behind it is that it skillfully leverages the advantages of supervised learning to improve the performance of unsupervised learning models and ultimately construct an efficient interpretable unsupervised learning framework for online anomaly detection in dynamic environments.
-This strategy has two critical processes, i.e., a high-confidence pseudo label generation process and a prediction process for fully automated unsupervised anomaly detection.
+ITAD-S consists of a two-layer model, i.e., an Unsupervised Deep Learning model $M$ in the first layer and a Supervised Machine Learning model $M^\prime$\footnote{In this paper, we use LSTM-VAE and RF as an example of the unsupervised deep learning model $M$ and supervised machine learning model $M^\prime$ to better elaborate our work.} in the second layer (as shown in Fig. \ref{fi:framework}).
+The key idea behind it is that it skillfully leverages the advantages of supervised learning to improve the performance of unsupervised learning models and ultimately construct an efficient unsupervised learning framework for anomaly detection in dynamic environments.
+This strategy has two critical processes, i.e., a high-confidence pseudo-label generation process and a prediction process for fully automated unsupervised anomaly detection.

 \textbf{High-confidence pseudo label generation process}: This process utilizes a novel Adaptive Threshold Calculation technique to select high-confidence labeled samples predicted by the unsupervised learning model from the input data.
 It is utilized to eliminate manual labeling for autonomous updates.
-Our framework does not assume any known normal or anomalous data.
-Given the fact that anomalies are usually much less than normal samples in practical security-related applications.

 Specifically, we can use a limited dataset (e.g., the first day's data or randomly select 1\% from the dataset) as our first-round training set to train the unsupervised model $M$.
 As aforementioned, the upcoming network events are predicted by the trained unsupervised model $M$ to predict their loss values.
 The network events are then divided into three categories by predetermined thresholds $\{T_1, T_2\}$\footnote{T1 and T2 are determined by the quantiles of the loss distributions for normal and abnormal samples, respectively.} (where $T_1<T_2$): high-confidence anomalous samples (i.e., true positive network events), high-confidence normal samples (i.e., true negative network events), and uncertain samples, as illustrated in Fig. \ref{fi:framework}.